vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/044/05_A_no.md

 On sám … dadé and the idiom it expresses see comm. ad I.139.1.
 Although dadé here is usually ascribed to √dā ‘give’, the idiom sam √dā belong to √dā ‘cut’.

-See Kü 242 for the three forms dadé / dade that belong to ‘cut’.
+See Kümmel 242 for the three forms dadé / dade that belong to ‘cut’.